 - Services must be coded in compliance with the Management Information System User Manual, Organization Provider Operations Handbook (OPOH) and the Financial Eligibility and Billing Manual. - Diagnoses must be coded using the International Classification of Diseases (ICD-10).
-In general, a diagnosis is made using the fuller descriptions of the Diagnostic and Statistical Manual, and "cross-walked" to the correct service code for CCBH by the clinician.
-The service code should result in the highest level of specificity in recording the diagnosis. - Services are recorded in CCBH through progress note entry or if done on paper on the Service Record form, which includes the Service Code Title and the staff number.
-The Service Record form is used to enter services to the MIS and will reflect the range of services actually in the Program's budget. - Documentation standards associated with coding and billing requirements can be found in the OPOH, Section G, UCRM, Financial Eligibility and Billing Manual, and the CPT Crosswalk located on the Optum website, www.optumsandiego.com.
+In general, a diagnosis is made using the fuller descriptions of the Diagnostic and Statistical Manual, and "cross-walked" to the correct service code for SmartCare by the clinician.
+The service code should result in the highest level of specificity in recording the diagnosis. - Services are recorded in the EHR through service note entry or if done on paper on the corresponding downtime form and maintained in the hybrid chart If completed on paper, the document may be scanned into the EHR and viewed on the "Documents (Client)" page, but is not required.
+The program should follow the Administrative Service Entry instructions. - Documentation standards associated with coding and billing requirements can be found in the OPOH, Section G, UCRM, Financial Eligibility and Billing Manual, and the CPT Crosswalk located on the Optum website, www.optumsandiego.com.